 Step 14: variation in number of identical values per match (low)

 With the scale in the right top corner you can adjust the number of identical values per match from 5 to 12.
-The identical values per match are the number of perimeters that match in the flash log and database data.
-These perimeters are weight, temperature, battery voltage and the different sound frequencies.
+The identical values per match are the number of parameters that match in the flash log and database data.
+These parameters are weight, temperature, battery voltage and the different sound frequencies.

 The lower you set the number of identical values, the higher the number of matches.